geshan/au-companies-providing-work-visa-sponsorship/README.md

 # Australian companies providing work visa sponsorship

 Australian companies that provide work visa (and/or relocation) to their employees (mainly tech).
 The links below are of the career pages not the main company website.
-Some of the companies listed below have mentioned visa sponsorship/relocation on StackOverflow jobs.
+Some of the companies listed below have mentioned visa sponsorship/relocation on StackOverflow jobs or communicated over email.

 ---